zzxap/TraefikAdmin/README.md

  TraefikAdmin will read the config in config.ini

- set the etcd_server int config.ini the same in traefik.etcd.toml
+ set the etcd_server int config.ini the same in traefik.toml

 5. then open url http://ip:port/web/